Stories

 “You’re not being taken away,” he assured her softly.
 “We’re just making sure you’re both safe.”

-Word of Chloe’s plea spread quickly.
+Word of Rachel’s plea spread quickly.
 Soon, donations poured in—meals, medical supplies, even volunteers to repair the Adams’ home.
-A church organized food deliveries, neighbors fixed the broken window, and Chloe was given new school clothes and supplies.
+A church organized food deliveries, neighbors fixed the broken window, and Rachel was given new school clothes and supplies.

 One afternoon, Rachel brought her a teddy bear in a tiny police uniform.
-Chloe hugged it close.
+Rachel hugged it close.
 “Now I’ll never forget that you helped us,” she whispered.

 Months later, Laura stabilized enough to return home under home-care support.
 Stepping into her cleaned living room, she broke down.
 “I thought we’d lost everything.
-But Chloe never gave up on me.”
+But Rachel never gave up on me.”

 Mark walked away that day knowing he’d witnessed something unforgettable: a child’s desperate cry for help that saved not just one life, but two.